 Understanding the Role Your Medical Evidence Plays in Getting Disability Benefits

-Your medical records and other evidence play a central role in getting approval for any type of qualifying impairment.
+Your medical records and other evidence play a central role in getting approval for a mental health condition or impairment.
 The disability examiner who oversees your case will need to look at your doctor’s notes, test results, treatment plan, treatment results, and other information about your condition.
 Doing so allows them to judge the severity of your condition and see that it prevents you from working and keeping a job.

-Since your medical evidence is the only way the Social Security Administration (SSA) can determine if you meet the qualifications for disability benefits, it is important to ensure they have access to your records at every doctor, clinic, and hospital that treated you.
+Since your medical evidence is the only way the SSA can determine if you meet the qualifications for disability benefits, it is important to ensure it has access to your records at every doctor, clinic, and hospital that treated you.

-When you apply for disability, you will have to give the SSA a list of contact information, so they can request your records.
+When you apply for disability, you will have to give the SSA a list of contact information, so it can request your records.
 This information includes:

 - Doctor or hospital name